 And you can even customize it for anyone and add the kind of candy they love!

-Kids love this as a birthday gift (trust us-we’ve given them to our kids.
+Kids love this as a birthday gift (trust me-I’ve given them to my kids.
 Huge hit!)

 This candy cake would also work great as a thank you gift or something fun for teacher appreciation.